Soltis13/OwnFlix/README.md

 ## License
 	Ownflix was created for demonstration purposes only as part of the University of Minnesota's Web Development Bootcamp Course and not intended for commercial use.

-	Ownflix is licensed under the GNU General Public License v3.0, also included in our repository in the COPYING file.
+	Ownflix is licensed under the MIT License.